Trump, Pence speak at global forum held in South Korea | Politics

 Trump met Kim three times during his presidency.
 Their diplomacy never recovered from the collapse of their second meeting in February 2019, when the Americans rejected North Korean demands for a major release of US-led sanctions in exchange for a partial surrender of its nuclear capabilities.

-During his speech at the weekend gathering, Pence said deepening relations between China and Russia are posing increasing threats to their democratic neighbours, according to the forum organisers.
+During his speech at the weekend gathering, Pence said deepening relations between China and Russia are posing increasing threats to their democratic neighbors, according to the forum organizers.
 He also called for the denuclearization of the Korean Peninsula, the statement read.

 While in Seoul, Pence met with South Korean conservative presidential candidate, Yoon Suk Yeol, as well as foreign policy advisers to the rival ruling party of Lee Jae-myung.
 The US politician exchanged views on North Korea, according to campaign officials with from both camps.